-The major property types - specifically office, retail, industrial and multifamily.
+The major property types – specifically office, retail, industrial and multifamily.
 Core assets tend to be built within the past five years or recently renovated.
 They are substantially leased (90 percent or better) with higher-credit tenants and well-structured long-term leases with the majority fairly early in the term of the lease.
-Core assets generate good, stable income that, together with potential appreciation, is expected to generate total returns in the 10 percent to 12 percent range.
+Core assets generate a good, stable income that, together with potential appreciation, is expected to generate total returns in the 10 percent to 12 percent range.

 These investments possess similar attributes to core properties — providing moderate risk and moderate returns — but these assets offer an opportunity for modest value enhancement, typically through improved tenancy/occupancy or minor property improvements.
 This strategy might employ leverage in the range of 30 to 50 percent with return expectations of 9 percent to 12 percent.

 - Cost-approach improvement value

 The current cost to construct a reproduction of, or replacement for, the existing structure less an estimate for accrued depreciation.

 The estimated value of the fee simple interest in the land as if vacant and available for development to its highest and best use.

 An estimate of the costs to sell an investment representing brokerage commissions, closing costs, fees, and other necessary disposition expenses.

 The nominal interest rate charged to the borrower on a promissory note or mortgage.

 A written agreement inserted into deeds or other legal instruments stipulating performance or non-performance of certain acts, or use or non-use of a property and/or land.

 - Credit enhancement